SkylerDaKat/BeatBangerSFW/README.md

 - it removes images, videos
 - it replaces the sfx to Project Diva ones, yknow - cuz the sfx are nsfw too.

+**How to add the SFW Mod**
+- Go to C:\Program Files (x86)\Steam\steamapps\common\Beat Banger\ (or whatever your Beat Banger installation is)
+- Remove the data folder
+- Paste the modded data folder
+- And you are done!
+Just launch the game and all the NSFW Assets should not be there **This github page exists so you don't have to do it manually**

 this modification DOES NOT include THE EXE of BEAT BANGER.
 This only has the modified "data" folder, if you haven't bought the game...